top of page

 How does it work?

+Establish your DAF by making an irrevocable, tax-deductible donation to a public charity that sponsors a DAF program.
 Advise the investment allocation of the donated assets (any investment growth is tax-free).
 Recommend grants to qualified public charities of your choice.

-Main advantages of a donor-advised fund?
+Advantages of a donor-advised fund?

 Simplicity—The DAF sponsor handles all recordkeeping, disbursements, and tax receipts.